 We share responsibility with AstraZeneca for clinical development activities required for U.S. regulatory approval of roxadustat.
-During the fourth quarter of 2015, the \$116.5 million cap on our share of development costs for roxadustat has been reached.
-As such, all future development and commercialization costs for roxadustat for the treatment of anemia in CKD in the U.S., Europe, Japan and all other markets outside of China will be paid by Astellas and AstraZeneca.
-In China, our subsidiary FibroGen China will conduct the development work for CKD anemia and will hold all of the regulatory licenses issued by China regulatory authorities, through its subsidiary FibroGen Beijing, and be primarily responsible for regulatory, clinical and manufacturing.
+During the fourth quarter of 2015, the \$116.5 million cap on our share of development costs for roxadustat was reached.
+As such, all development and commercialization costs for roxadustat for the treatment of anemia in CKD in the U.S., Europe, Japan and all other markets outside of China have been paid by Astellas and AstraZeneca since reaching the cap.
+In China, our subsidiary FibroGen Beijing will conduct the development work for CKD anemia, will hold all of the regulatory licenses issued by China regulatory authorities, and be primarily responsible for regulatory, clinical and manufacturing.
 All development and commercialization costs for roxadustat in China will be shared equally with AstraZeneca.